 A steam boiler is a large capital investment that should last a very long time.
 Properly maintained, a Scotch marine boiler will easily last 20 or 30 years.
 Neglect or improper operation, however, can dramatically reduce the life of your investment.

-Over at HeatingHelp.com (one of our favorite websites), Ray Wohlfarth wrote a great piece called “Why Did The Boiler Fail So Quickly?”
+Over at HeatingHelp.com, Ray Wohlfarth wrote a great piece called “Why Did The Boiler Fail So Quickly?”
 He describes seven real-life situations where a boiler he sold failed prematurely…every one of these boilers could have been saved with proper routine inspections and preventative maintenance.

 We’ve discussed at length how routine maintenance can save money in the long-run, but every time I read stories like these, I feel it bears repeating.